Queen Street, Little Hulton, Salford M38 0WHEmail:

 Your child will have a 'Reading Reward Card' in their reading record.
 Please ensure that your child reads each day - continuing to read with them is wonderful!
 If your child reads on at least five days in one week they will receive one stamp.
 When they have achieved 4 stamps your child will be given a reward in school.
 If you are unsure about anything, please speak to a member of the team.
 Thank you for your continued support and happy reading!

-We use Spelling Shed to practise our weekly spellings (tests each Monday), MyMaths to consolidate maths topics, and TTRockstars to increase our fluency with times tables.
+We use lots of online resources to practise core skills: Reading Eggs to improve our comprehension; Spelling Shed to practise our weekly spellings (tests each Monday); MyMaths to consolidate maths topics, and TTRockstars to increase our fluency with times tables.
 You can access each from here by clicking their icons.

 Children’s University is back for 2020-21!